 The Potomac Room at the Bavarian Inn features a fine dining experience offering both German and American fare.

-We decided to split two different entree so that we could taste two menu items for the best of both worlds.
+We decided to split two different entrees to try two menu items for the best of both worlds.

-For dessert we split the Apple Strudel served with ice cream and whip cream, it was the perfect ending to a great meal.
+For dessert we split the Apple Strudel served with ice cream and whipped cream, it was the perfect ending to a great meal.

 Worth the Drive